containers/podman-desktop/CONTRIBUTING.md

 PRs will be approved by an [approver][owners] listed in [`CODEOWNERS`](CODEOWNERS).

+We typically require one approval for code as well as documentation-related PR's.
+If it is a large code-related PR, proof of review / testing (a video / screenshot) is required.

 Some tips for the PR process:

 * No PR too small!
 Feel free to open a PR against tests, bugs, new features, docs, etc.